carlmylo/docu-rpcs3/pages/english/instruments/guitars/ps2-gh-sg.md

 ## NOTES

-* This has only been verified to work with an OSTENT PS1 PS2 To PC USB 2.0 Controller Adapter Converter For Sony PS2 Wired Controller (Model Number/SKU: 014800)
+* This has only been verified to work with an OSTENT PS1 PS2 To PC USB 2.0 Controller Adapter Converter For Sony PS2 Wired Controller (Model Number/SKU: 014800).
+Other adapters may have issues.
+* You may be able to [[use X360CE]](https://www.x360ce.com/){:target="_blank"} to force a problematic adapter to work.
+* RPCN Menus (for sending or accepting online invites) may cause a softlock.
+You may need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/docu-rpcs3/ctrls_pads){:target="_blank"}.

 ## Pad Information